lozziboy/arduino-serial-variable-table/README.md

      `Serial.begin(115200);`

   4. map the variables inside the main loop():
-     * each variable to monitor and edit can be mapped to the GUI through the following instruction,
+     * each variable to monitor/edit can be mapped to the GUI through the following instruction,
        readonly is optional and set to false by default
        `SerialWatcher.Map(F("Name_That_I_Like"), GlobalVariableName(any), Readonly(bool));`